pushpendra-tripathi/training/intern_training/week01/day02.md

 ## Week 1 · Day 2 — Python Essentials I + Local Quality Tools

+### Problem Definition (Answer BEFORE starting)
+**What exactly are you building today?**
+A utility module with clean, typed, tested Python functions for text and collection manipulation, passing professional quality tools.

+**Why does this matter for Django?**
+Django views process data (strings, lists, dicts).
+Clean Python with type hints and quality checks prevents bugs and makes code maintainable.

+**What does success look like?**
+- Functions with type hints and docstrings that pass `black`, `isort`, `pylint`
+- Can manipulate strings, lists, and dicts confidently
+- Quality tools configured and running automatically

+---

 ### Objectives
 - Master core Python data types and functions.
 - Set up and use `black`, `isort`, and `pylint` locally for code quality.